Roy-lab/graph-representation-learning/README.md

 *Inputs*:

 The `tissue.list` file contains absolute paths to all cell line networks in each line.
-The `tissue.hierarchy` file includes the tree structure hiearchy structure with all network file names stored at leaf nodes.
+The `tissue.hierarchy` file includes the tree structure hierarchy structure with all network file names stored at leaf nodes.
 Here is an overview of the hierarchy tree
 ![tree](RoadMap_Networks/Data/Roadmap_Networks/tree.png)

 *Outputs*:

-The output file `leaf_vectors.emb` contains embeddings for nodes at the level of leaves in the hierarchy (we care more about this because it contains embbedings for our biological networks. \
+The output file `leaf_vectors.emb` contains embeddings for nodes at the level of leaves in the hierarchy (we care more about this because it contains embeddings for our biological networks. \
 The output file `internal_vectors.emb` contains embeddings for nodes at higher levels in the hierarchy.
 <br />
 These files contain n + 1 lines where the first line has the format
 ```shell
 number_of_nodes_in_layers embedding_dimension
 ```
-and the following lines contains node embeddings with the start of node IDs
+and the following lines contain node embeddings with the start of node IDs
 ```shell
 node_ID <embeddings>
 ```
 <br />
-The Original source code can be found at [ohmnet](https://github.com/mims-harvard/ohmnet) library.
+The original source code can be found at [ohmnet](https://github.com/mims-harvard/ohmnet) library.

 Example commend lines to create environment
 ```shell